 Automated retention/lifetime rules (available on the Velocity plan and above) allow you to automatically manage storage for packages by deleting or moving packages that fall outside of the defined retention rules.
 Assets can be expired based on the number of packages (count), the size of packages (bytes), or the number of days (time).

-To enable and configure retention/lifecycle rules, click "Retention Rules" in the lefthand menu on a repository detail page, then use the sliders to set your policy and finally click the green "Enable Lifecycle" button.
+To enable and configure retention/lifecycle rules, click "Artifact Lifecycle" in the lefthand menu on a repository detail page, then use the sliders to set your policy, and finally click the green "Enable Lifecycle" button.